 Adam Rothstein serves as our Executive Chairman and board member.
 Mr. Rothstein is a Co-Founder and General Partner of Disruptive Technology Partners, an Israeli technology-focused early-stage investment fund, and Disruptive Growth, a collection of late-stage investment vehicles focused on Israeli technology, which he co-founded in 2013 and 2014 respectively.
 Since 2014, Mr. Rothstein has been a Venture Partner in Subversive Capital, and the Managing Member of 1007 Mountain Drive Partners, LLC, which are both consulting and investment vehicles.
-Mr. Rothstein is also a sponsor and director of Roth CH Acquisition I Co.
-(NASDAQ: ROCH), a special purpose acquisition company that has entered into an agreement and plan of merger with PureCycle Technologies LLC pursuant to which Roth CH Acquisition I Co. will acquire PureCycle Technologies LLC, Roth CH Acquisition II Co.
-(NASDAQ: ROCCU), which is a special purpose acquisition company, and Subversive Capital Acquisition Corp.
-(NEO: SVC.A.U) (OTCQX: SBVCF), a special purpose acquisition company that has just announced the acquisition of Caliva, Left Coast Ventures, and Sisu.
+Mr. Rothstein is also a sponsor and director of Roth CH Acquisition I Co. and Subversive Capital Acquisition Corp., which are both special purpose acquisition companies.
 Mr. Rothstein has over 20 years of investment experience, and currently sits on the boards of directors of several early- and mid-stage technology and media companies both in the US and in Israel and is on the Advisory Board for the Leeds School of Business at the University of Colorado, Boulder.